bdeckard92/dupUT/01-Class-Content/05-Third-Party-APIs/02-Challenge/README.md

 Create a simple calendar application that allows the user to save events for each hour of the day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-The starter code uses the [Moment.js](https://momentjs.com/) library to work with date and time, but feel free to use a different JavaScript solution to handle this functionality since Moment.js is considered a "legacy" project.
-Learn more about these other solutions in the [Moment.js project status page.](https://momentjs.com/docs/#/-project-status/)
+The starter code uses the [Moment.js](https://momentjs.com/) library to work with date and time, but you're free to use a different JavaScript solution to handle this functionality because Moment.js is considered a "legacy" product.
+Learn more about these other solutions in the [Moment.js project status page.](https://momentjs.com/docs/#/-project-status/).

 ## User Story